 Buying or selling a home is always a significant life change.
 There are lots of things to consider when you are planning to relocate.
 What to do about your solar system may be one of them.
 But it doesn’t have to feel daunting.
 Realtors and homeowners are also becoming savvy about the value of solar power when it comes to home sales and purchases.
 That expertise helps, but as solar grows in popularity, it is mostly considered a great addition.

-Besides paying for your system outright there other financing tools you might have used.
-The three other ways to finance a home solar system – loan, lease or PPA.
-How you acquired your system can impact the process for selling your home.
+Besides paying for your system outright, there are other financing tools you might have used—the three other ways to finance a home solar system – loan, lease, or PPA.
+How you acquired your system can impact the process of selling your home.

-Lease – With this option, SunPower Capital owns the system on your roof but you still get the benefits of the electricity savings.
+With this option, SunPower Capital owns the system on your roof, but you still get the benefits of electricity savings.

-PACE Loan –Mirasol Solar can offer special ﬁnancing using the property assessed clean energy (PACE) program.
+Precis Solar can offer special ﬁnancing using the property-assessed clean energy (PACE) program.
 This allows a property owner to ﬁnance energy efﬁcient improvements through an assessment repaid through the annual tax bill.